Analysis

 # and by default calculates temporal variability of that median timeseries

-# We target sites that belong to the two clusters with lowest temporal variability in shelter volume
+# Target sites that belong to the two clusters with lowest temporal variability

 lowest = x -> x .∈ [sort(x; rev=true)[1:2]]